calebcase/clod/README.md

 - `CLOD_SSH` - SSH credential forwarding: `true`, `false`, or path to key file (overrides `.clod/ssh` file)
 - `CLOD_GPUS` - GPU support: `all`, specific GPU IDs, or empty to disable (overrides `.clod/gpus` file)
 - `MCP_TOOL_TIMEOUT` - Permission prompt timeout (optional)

+### Bot Configuration

+- `AGENTS_PROMPT_PATH` - Path to agent prompt file relative to task directory (default: `README.md`).
+The file is copied to the runtime directory and Claude is instructed to read it.
+Set to empty string to disable.

 ### Example: Force Reinit